'I Hate My Child': Is The Feeling Normal And What To Do About It?

 Change cannot happen until you are honest with yourself

-Image: IStock
+Image: iStock

 2. Share your feelings with a trusted person

-Sharing your feelings with a trusted friend or a family member can help you get a fresh perspective about the whole situation.
+Sharing your feelings with a trusted friend or a family member can help you get a fresh perspective on the whole situation.
 You can confide in them and release all those negative feelings.
 This will give you peace of mind and the assurance that you are not alone in this.
 If you feel fear of judgment or if things are getting out of hand, you can also seek professional help.
 Counseling or therapy can provide tools and strategies to manage emotions and help create a healthier family dynamic.

 3. Get to know your child